The Enchanted Pig: Source

+According to Ispirescu, the tale was provided by his mother, in the period of 1838-1847.

 Synopsis

 A king goes to war and tells his daughters they may go anywhere in the castle except one room.
 One day, they disobey and find a book open in it.
 It says that the oldest shall marry a prince from the east, the second a prince from the west, and the youngest a pig from the north.
 The youngest is horror-struck, but her sisters manage to convince her that it is impossible.

 The king returns and discovers, from the youngest's unhappiness, what they had done.
 He resolves to face it as best they can.
 A prince from the east marries the oldest, and a prince from the west the second, and the youngest becomes distressed.
-A pig comes to woo her, and when the king would have refused his consent, the city fills with pigs.
+A pig comes to woo her, and when the king refuses his consent, the city fills with pigs.
 The king tells his daughter that he is certain there is something strange about this pig, and that he believes magic has been at work.
 If she were to marry the pig, it might be broken.

 She marries the pig and goes off with him.
 At his home, he becomes a man every night, and is so kind that he wins her heart.
 She asks a witch what happened to her husband.
 The witch tells her to tie a thread to his foot to free him.
 When the young wife does so, her husband wakes and tells her that the spell would have fallen from him in three days, but now he must remain in this shape, and she will not find him without wearing out three pairs of iron shoes and blunting a steel staff.